Freddie Freeman Player Props: Dodgers vs. Rays

 Freddie Freeman At The Plate

-- Freeman has 69 hits and an OBP of .408 to go with a slugging percentage of .560.
-All three of those stats are best among Los Angeles hitters this season.
+- Among the qualified hitters in MLB, he ranks second in batting average, fourth in on-base percentage, and sixth in slugging.

-- Among the qualified hitters in MLB action, he ranks second in batting average, seventh in on-base percentage, and eighth in slugging.
+- Freeman enters this game on a 16-game hitting streak.
+In his last games, he's hitting .450 with one homer.

-- Freeman is batting .381 with one homer during his last games and is on a 15-game hitting streak.
+- In 77.4% of his 53 games this season, Freeman has picked up at least one hit.
+He's also had 23 multi-hit games.

-- In 34.6% of his games this season, Freeman has picked up at least one RBI.
-In seven of those games (13.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Freeman has picked up an RBI in 35.8% of his games this season, with more than one RBI in 13.2% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 34 of 52 games this season, and more than once 9 times.
+- He has scored in 34 of 53 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.